Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

         simulator.SetSamplingTimestepMultiple(10);

 ```

 We must now create one or more update rules, which determine the Hamiltonian
 in the Potts simulation.
 For this test, we use two update rules based upon
-an area constraint and differential adhesion between cells and pass them to the `OnLatticeSimulation`{.cpp}.
+an area constraint and differential adhesion between cells and pass them to the `OnLatticeSimulation`.

 ```cpp
         MAKE_PTR(VolumeConstraintPottsUpdateRule<3>, p_volume_constraint_update_rule);
 ```

 Now set the target volume to be appropriate for this 3D simulation.